teknogeek0/building-bots-on-aws/3_SlackApp/README.md

 ### :star: Recap

-:wrench: You just created an AWS Chatbot bot to connec to your Slack workspace.
-From here you can easily now build more sophisticated and conversational bots.
+:wrench: You just created a Slack app to connect to your AWS account.
+From here you can now add business logic and easily build more sophisticated bots.

 ### Next

 :white_check_mark: Proceed to the next module, [AWS Notifications][notifications], wherein you'll configure AWS to send events to your Slack bot.